MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DNS/v1.0.12/Remove-AzureRmDnsRecordSet.md

 You can use the *Confirm* parameter and $ConfirmPreference wps_2 variable to control whether the cmdlet prompts you for confirmation.

-When specifying the record set using a **RecordSet** object, the record set is not deleted if it has been changed in azure_2 DNS since the local **RecordSet** object was retrieved.
+When specifying the record set using a **RecordSet** object, the record set is not deleted if it has been changed in Azure DNS since the local **RecordSet** object was retrieved.
 This provides protection for concurrent changes.
 You can suppress this by using the *Overwrite* parameter, which deletes the record set regardless of concurrent changes.